 Through its International Secretariat in Berlin, Germany, and national chapters in over 100 countries around the world, Transparency International works at the national and international levels to create change towards a world free of corruption.
 The TI Secretariat focuses on the global and regional fight against corruption and assists national chapters in enhancing their anti-corruption skills.
 It coordinates initiatives within geographical regions and provides methodological support on the tools and techniques to fight corruption.
 It also serves as the driving force on international issues such as anti-corruption conventions, and other cross-border initiatives.
 It serves as a knowledge management centre, capturing and disseminating best practice and developing new approaches to tackle corruption.

 Read more about TI’s mission, vision, values and guiding principles.

-Gillian Dell studied law at the University of California-Berkeley and at the Université Libre de Bruxelles and has a BA degree from Oxford University.
+Gillian Dell, who currently serves as a Co-Chair of the Coalition, studied law at the University of California-Berkeley and at the Université Libre de Bruxelles and has a BA degree from Oxford University.
 Prior to joining Transparency International (TI) in 1997, she worked as a lawyer in a New York law firm; as a research fellow on international trade law issues at the Freie Universität Berlin; as a consultant at the United Nations; and as a law lecturer and administrator at an American university study centre in Berlin.
 She has also worked with several human rights organisations.
 At TI she managed the TI International Conventions programme for almost 20 years, covering international anti-corruption instruments including the UN Convention against Corruption.
 In 2006, together with Kirstine Drew of UNICORN – the Trade Union Anti-Corruption Network, she co-convened the UNCAC Coalition (originally called the Coalition of Civil Society Friends of the UNCAC) and continued to serve as convenor up to the election of the first Coordination Committee in April 2011.

 Individual Member Seat